thesse1/webmethods-api-gateway-staging/README.md

 The API Gateway Staging solution allows to extract API Gateway assets from a local development environment or a central CONFIG environment, add them to the Azure DevOps repository (Git) and automatically promote them to DEV, STAGE and PROD environments, controlled by Azure DevOps build pipelines.
 During the promotion, the assets are first imported on a BUILD environment where they are automatically validated and tested (based on Postman collections) and specifically prepared for the intended target environment (also based on Postman collections): The pipeline will automatically remove all applications which are not intended for the target environment (with names not ending with _DEV, _STAGE or _PROD), activate (unsuspend) all other applications, adjust environment-specific alias values, add API tags to all APIs indicating the build ID, the build name and the pipeline name (for auditability) and disable API mocking for deployments to STAGE and PROD environments.
 After that procedure, the assets are exported again from BUILD environment and imported on the target environment (DEV, STAGE or PROD).

-The solution also includes a script for automatically extracting the general configuration of API Gateway instances (local development environment, CONFIG, BUILD, DEV, STAGE and PROD).
-This includes the configuration of the API Gateway destination (event types, performance metrics and audit log data to be stored in the internal Elasticsearch database), the Transaction logging global policy and multiple administrative settings.
+The solution also includes a script (and pipelines) for automatically extracting the general configuration of API Gateway instances (local development environment, CONFIG, BUILD, DEV, STAGE and PROD).
+This includes the configuration of the API Gateway destination (event types, performance metrics and audit log data to be stored in the internal Elasticsearch database) and the Elasticsearch destination (event types and performance metrics to be stored in an external Elasticsearch database), the Transaction logging global policy and multiple administrative settings.
 The configuration can be added to the repository and imported on API Gateway instances using Azure DevOps build pipelines for quickly setting up new API Gateway instances or for updating existing instances.
 After importing the base configuration, the build pipelines will also add environment-specific configuration items like loadbalancer URL, proxy server and the configuration of the local OAuth2 Authorization Server (authorization code and access token expiration interval, OAuth2 scopes) and the local JWT Provider (issuer, signing algorithm, token expiration interval, keystore alias and key alias).

+Finally, the solution also includes an Azure DevOps build pipeline for automatically purging the API Gateway logs stored in the internal Elasticsearch database.
+This pipeline can be configured to run in defined iterations, e.g., once every day.

+The solution supports multiple tenants, i.e., multiple sets of CONFIG, BUILD, DEV, STAGE and PROD environments, each with its own sets of APIs and API Gateway configurations.
+This can be used for independently serving multiple clients, or for operating a set of playground environments for testing the solution itself and a set of real world environments for actually using the solution.

 This solution is based on https://github.com/thesse1/webmethods-api-gateway-devops which is by itself a fork of https://github.com/SoftwareAG/webmethods-api-gateway-devops.